That's how the Scots lived in Nova Scotia

 This has to be in the suitcase for a walk in the footsteps of the Scots in Nova Scotia

-• When hiking we wear solid hiking boots, They also stop on uneven paths.
+• When hiking we wear solid hiking boots, They also are good on uneven paths.

-• On a hike you need one backpack, in which you put drinks, a jacket and small items.
+• On a hike you need a backpack, in which you put drinks, a jacket and small items.

 • Check our hiking checklistwhether you have packed everything you need for your hike.